bogas04/project-manager-cli/README.md

 However, the project does benefit from being a NodeJS module, ***multiplatform support***.

+Note: Node 4.0.0 or higher needed, as the code is written in ES2015

 Setup
 ==
 Currently the dev isn't cool enough to know how to do symlinks via npm, but for now you can put this in your .bashrc / .bash_profile